min2ha/ukwa-site/content/target/41257/index.en.md

   "start_date": "2016-05-19T10:00:00Z"
 }

-# Radio Times: BBC recipes will be moved to Good Food as online petition nears 170,000

 The Corporation have clarified what the closure of BBC Food will mean with "as much of the content as possible" moved to the BBC Good Food website.